-Best edition: The Modern Library Classics paperback, which has beautiful large print and plenty of white space (New York: Random House, 2001); ISBN 0-375-75693-0; \$8.95.
-A cheaper edition with smaller print is published by Signet Classics (New York: Penguin Putnam, 1998; ISBN 0-451-52670-8; \$5.95).
+Best edition: The Modern Library Classics paperback, which has beautiful large print and plenty of white space.
+Usable editions with smaller print are published by Signet Classics (200th Anniversary Edition) and Dover Thrift Editions.

 Uncle Tom is a slave on Arthur Shelby's Kentucky plantation.
 Shelby is a conscientious master, but he is still a slaveowner, and Tom is still an asset.
 So when Shelby gets into debt, he sells Tom "down the river" to the slave markets in the Deep South, dreaded by slaves because of the greater cruelty, the hot, humid living conditions, and the grueling field labor.
 Selling Tom, who has been with the family for years, is bad, but Shelby also sells the five-year-old Harry away from his mother, Eliza.
 When his indignant wife protests, Shelby insists that his debts leave him no choice.
 But Mrs. Shelby, who is a woman and therefore possessed of greater moral sensitivity than any man, argues with her husband.
 Eliza overhears, snatches her child, and runs away.
 She tries to convince Uncle Tom to come with her, but he stays behind out of loyalty, knowing that Shelby needs the money from his sale.
 For this misguided identification with the aims of white people Tom eventually pays with his life.
 He travels down South, but on the way saves the life of Little Eva St. Clare, an impossibly good, golden-haired, consumptive child.
 Little Eva convinces her father to buy him, and on her deathbed pleads with Mr. St. Clare to set Tom free.
 St. Clare agrees, but before he can keep his promise he is accidentally killed; his wife sells Tom to pay her debts, and Tom is beaten to death by his new master, the drunk and vicious Simon Legree.